 Yes, send us whatever is your best.
-The only stipulation is that that total page count doesn’t exceed the 30-page limit.
-If you have a great flash piece or two to include in your 30 pages, please do, though don’t feel you need to just to fill up the page count.
+The only stipulation is that the total page count doesn’t exceed the 30-page limit.
+If you have a great flash piece or two to include in your 30 pages, please do, though don’t feel that you need to fill up the page count.

 Yes.
 We’re not publishing it, so it won’t violate copyright or publishing agreements.

 How about a screenplay?